 FECOVESO (Fundacion Eco Verde Sostenible)

 is a regional land trust and community development organization initiated through Nola’s community organizing efforts and now an important partner in our work.
 All of the watershed lands acquired with HCSC funding are owned and stewarded by FECOVESO, which also negotiates new watershed acquisitions.
-We now provide ongoing support for FECOVESO operations, including salary for a part-time staff person and travel expenses for board members.
-We have also established a modest fund that will allow FECOVESO to provide some direct project assistance to its members communities.
+We now provide ongoing support for FECOVESO operations, including salary for part time staff and travel expenses for board members and we have established an account that allows FECOVESO to provide project assistance to communities (using the same "must be agreed to by all and benefit all" criterion used by HCSC).
 For more on FECOVESO activities see our annual newsletters.